-Last night, Post Malone shared his first Grammys performance with the Red Hot Chili Peppers, joining in a long line of rap-rock collaborations that have dotted the ceremony over the past two decades.
-Rap-rock isn’t necessarily the most reputable, awards-friendly genre — Limp Bizkit have zero Grammys, after all — but cross-genre collaborations are catnip for Grammys producers.
-You can get two or more big acts together for a big “moment” that takes up less airtime than if each act had their own performance.
+Last night, Aerosmith and Run-D.M.C. shared the Grammys stage to re-create their classic 1986 “Walk This Way” collaboration, a natural end point for the near-annual procession of rap-rock collaborations that have dotted the ceremony over the past two decades.
+Rap-rock isn’t necessarily the most reputable, awards-friendly genre — Limp Bizkit have zero Grammys, after all — but cross-genre collaborations are catnip for producers of the telecast.
+You can get two or more big acts together for a big “moment” that takes up less airtime than if each act had its own performance.
 And you get to celebrate the idea that this is a night for all of pop music’s disparate tribes to come together.
-Example: Blink-182 has never performed at the Grammys, but Travis Barker has performed three times, always with rappers.
+(Blink-182, for example, have never performed at the Grammys, but their drummer, Travis Barker, has performed three times, always with rappers.)

-Unfortunately, many of these performances are train wrecks, and at best they still fall short of any kind of groundbreaking Aerosmith and Run-D.M.C. moment.
-But where does the summit between Post and Flea rank in this dubious tradition?
+Unfortunately, many of these performances are train wrecks, and at best they still fall short of any kind of groundbreaking clash of styles.
+But where does last night’s medley rank in this dubious tradition?

 Remember when mash-ups were all the rage?
 Well, about five years later, the Grammys tried to get in on the fun with the “live mash-up” that opened the 2005 telecast.
 This ten-minute medley was less about collaboration and more about stuffing as many B-listers and rising stars into one set piece as possible, getting them out of the way early to clear room for a night ruled by Usher and Kanye West.
 Most of the segment consists of BEP performing a bit of “Let’s Get It Started” and then throwing it to one of the other acts to perform their song.
 But at the end, everyone comes together for the messy climactic moment where bits of “Heaven,” “This Love,” and “Take Me Out” are awkwardly sung over “Let’s Get It Started.”